Trump Attorney Cohen May Have Received Russian Payments, New Document Alleges

 Daniels says Cohen paid her in 2016 just before Election Day for an agreement in which she would not talk about the sexual encounter she says she had with Trump a decade earlier.
 Daniels hired Avenatti to sue Cohen and Trump to escape that agreement.

-Trump denies Daniels' claims about a sexual encounter, but he acknowledged last week that he'd reimbursed Cohen for a $130,000 payment to Daniels.
+Trump denies Daniels' claims about a sexual encounter, but he acknowledged last week that he had reimbursed Cohen for a $130,000 payment to Daniels.
 Trump's attorney, Giuliani, said on TV that Trump didn't know at the time exactly what his retainer to Cohen was actually paying for, but Trump has since undercut Giuliani's account without giving his own version of events.

 Now, Avenatti's "executive summary" asks whether a $500,000 payment allegedly from Vekselberg, described by Avenatti's document as being routed through an American company he controls, might actually have been the way that Cohen was reimbursed for paying Daniels.